handsontable/handsontable/docs/next/guides/columns/column-width.md

 ## Overview

 By default, the column width adjusts to the width of the content.
-However, if the width of the column content is less than `50px`, including `1px` for borders on the sides, the column width will remain constant at `50px`.
+However, if the width of the column content is less than `50px`, including `1px` for borders on the sides, the column width remains constant at `50px`.
 The column size can be passed as a `constant`, an `array` or a `function`.

 The content inside a cell will be wrapped if it doesn't fit the cell's width.